Corruption in Finland

 Finland's overall corruption is relatively low, according to public opinion and global indexes and standards.
-The 2024 Corruption Perceptions Index released by Transparency International scored Finland at 88 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Finland ranked second among the 180 countries in the Index, where the country or countries ranked first are perceived to have the most honest public sector.
+The 2025 Corruption Perceptions Index released by Transparency International, which measures the perception of corruption in the public sector, scored Finland at 88 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Finland ranked second among the 182 countries in the Index, where the country or countries ranked first are perceived to have the most honest public sector.
 Finland has ranked first, second or third every year since the current version of the Index was introduced in 2012.
-For comparison with 2024 worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 18 (ranked 180).
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
+For comparison with 2025 worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.

 According to a 2013 Transparency International survey, an overwhelming majority of people in Finland do not witness cases of corruption by public officials or institutions in their lifetime.
 Existing corruption tends to be structural, arising from a network of wealthy individuals who favor each other in business; private companies have no disclosure requirements.
 The few instances of corruption involving the government include decision-making in state investments, political donations, and election funding.
 Non-traditional types of corruption in Finland (common globally) include tax evasion, gifts, hospitality, and conflicts of interest.